gomorpheus/morpheus-docs/administration/settings/settings.rst

 Email Settings
 ^^^^^^^^^^^^^^

-{morpheus} has a built in SMTP server for email notifications and alerts.
+|morpheus| has a built in SMTP server for email notifications and alerts.
 An alternate SMTP server can be specified below:

 Add an alternate SMTP Server: